When you purchase through links in our articles we may earn a small commission. Read our affiliate disclosure.

 Bosch 500Wh Battery

 The Cube Compact uses the Bosch PowerPack 500Wh battery, which should give a potential assist range of anywhere between 50 to 80 miles.
 It’s even possible to squeeze 100 miles out of a single charge, but you will need to stick to Eco mode and use it only on hills.
 Check out your potential range using the Bosch eBike range calculator.

 Considering the compact nature of the Cube, they haven’t skimped on components.
 The sturdy aluminium rigid frame is lightweight, yet tough and this bike is equipped with all the optional extras you will ever need.
 Including front and rear mudguards, a pannier rack, kickstand, lights and of course, the excellent Shimano drivetrain.
 Extra wide 2.4″ tyres ensure extra comfort, regardless of the terrain.

 The Shimano Nexus 5 geared hub is complemented with an FSA 44t crankset with 165mm crank arms, giving you ample gear range for most city riding.
 My testing ground is rural Cornwall and couldn’t be further from this bike’s intended domain.

 I have some very steep hills where I live and although the Cube coped surprisingly well considering the limited gear range, I did find myself having to still put in a fair bit of effort on the 15% climbs.

-On the flat and moderate hills it performed excellently and I would have no hesitation is saying this bike would be perfect for urban use.
+On the flat and moderate hills, it performed excellently and I would have no hesitation in saying this bike would be perfect for urban use.